riorudo/travel-app/README.md

 # Book your travel with Space Traveller

-This webpage allows you to book a dummy trip returning some information about your destination like a picture and weather forecast.
+On this website you can book a dummy trip and get some information about your destination like a picture and the weather forecast.
+The application uses local storage and has limited offline functionality.

 ## Getting started